vidister/gimp-web/content/about/meta/index.md

  2.7.x is best, earlier versions are not supported.
  Only provisional support for 3.3+.
 2. Install [Pelican].
- Simplest method is simply: `pip install pelican`
+ Simplest method is simply: `pip install pelican==3.6.2`
- Current version of Pelican is `3.6.2`.
+ The version of Pelican the server uses is `3.6.2`.
  Use this version for now to stay in sync with pentagon (the server).
 3. Install some extra components:
     * For [Markdown] support: